 Due to nature of DIY projects, the Home Depot return policy is one of the most used return policies in existence.
-Because of that, it’s nice to know exactly how it works, what the exclusions are, and even some insider tips for success.
+Because of that, it’s nice to know exactly how it works, what the exclusions are, how receipt-less returns work, and even some insider tips for success.
 Here’s everything you need to know to make returning stuff to the Home Depot a breeze.

 What is the “Official” Home Depot Return Policy?